 The starting point for our ratings on RCI Banque is our 'bbb+' anchor.
-It reflects our view of the risk for an average bank domiciled in France, operating with RCI's geographic reach.
+This reflects our view of the risk for an average bank domiciled in France, operating with RCI's geographic reach.

-Our 'BBB' long-term rating on the bank reflects adjustments made to the anchor, to reflect risks specific to RCI.
+Our 'BBB' long-term rating on the bank reflects adjustments made to the anchor, to take into account risks specific to RCI.